neulab/ReviewAdvisor/README.md

 1. Selecting high-quality submissions for publication.
 2. Improving different aspects  of a paper by providing detailed comments.

-We then make a step towards review evaluation for scientific papers by proposing seven quantifiable metrics that can characterize a review from multiple perspectives.
+We then make the first step towards review evaluation for scientific papers by proposing seven quantifiable metrics that can characterize a review from multiple perspectives.
 The evaluation metrics are shown in Fig.1, red represents absolute metric and blue represents relative metric.

 <img src="./fig/eval_metrics.png" width="500" class="center">